Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 650 Ti 2GB should in theory be a bit superior to the Radeon HD 5750 1GB overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 650 Ti 2GB should in theory be just a bit superior to the Radeon HD 5750 1GB overall. (explain)

-Texel RateThe GeForce GTX 650 Ti 2GB should be much (approximately 136%) faster with regards to AF than the Radeon HD 5750 1GB. (explain)
+Texel RateThe GeForce GTX 650 Ti 2GB is much (more or less 136%) better at texture filtering than the Radeon HD 5750 1GB. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 650 Ti 2GB is superior to the Radeon HD 5750 1GB, by far. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 650 Ti 2GB is superior to the Radeon HD 5750 1GB, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison